WebriQpages/blog-webriq/posts/the-business-case-for-static-websites.md

 Static websites have always been faster, safer, simpler and cheaper.

 It’s just that browsers and hosting services weren’t good enough, so there were too many compromises.
-Making the slow, vulnerable and expensive traditional “dynamic”sites the best alternative.
+Making the slow, vulnerable and expensive traditional “dynamic” sites the best alternative.

 But no more.
 The browser is all grown-up, and CDNs have really seen the light of day.